 At least two-thirds of the board should be composed of independent directors.
 The Systems consider an independent director to be someone whose only nontrivial professional, familial, or financial connection to the corporation, its chair, CEO or any other executive officer is his or her directorship.
 To determine independence, the Systems use the definition adopted by the Council of Institutional Investors, which may exceed the minimum standards established in stock exchange listing requirements (see the Appendix).
-The Systems may vote against, or withhold support from, any and all non-independent director nominees where a board has failed to constitute a two-thirds majority of independent directors.
+The Systems will generally vote against the incumbent members of a nominating/governance committee where a board has failed to constitute a two-thirds majority of independent directors and may also vote against any and all non-independent director nominees based on company-specific considerations.